ankita34359/Complete-JavaScript/03_Lecture: Primitives and Objects/03_Notes.md

 - **Immutable:** The value cannot be changed after it’s created.

 - **Stored by Value:** When you copy a primitive value, a new copy is created.

+## 2. Objects

+Objects are complex data structures that can store multiple values and methods.
+They can hold key-value pairs, functions, and even other objects.

+Key Characteristics of Objects:

+Mutable: Their values can be changed.

+Stored by Reference: When you copy an object, only the reference to the object is copied, not the object itself.